threefoldtech/tfgrid-sdk-go/grid-compose/docs/cases.md

 ### Case 2 - Node ID Given + No Assigned Network

 - Simply use the the node id given to deploy the service.
-  - (**CURRENT BEHAVIOR**) Return an error if node is not available
+  - Return an error if node is not available
-  - (**TODO BEHAVIOR**) If the available resources in the given node are less than what the service needs, filter the nodes and check if there is one that can be used.
-    - If there is a node available, prompt the user if they would like to use it instead.
 - Generate a default network and assign it to the deployment.

 Refer to example [single_service_2.yml](/examples/single-service/single_service_2.yml)